Our Covid-19 Procedures

 Maximum of 35 people

 The government of Curacao has allowed gatherings depending on the normal capacity of the available space.
 In our case, our adjusted capacity is 35 in the whole Museum, inside and outside combined.
-In order for the museum to comply to this rule we have introduced TIME SLOTS.
-This way we can be sure to not exceed the maximum amount of 25 people in the Museum at the same time, in accordance with the new rules regarding COVID-19.
+In order for the museum to comply to this rule, we have introduced TIME SLOTS.
+This way we can be sure to not exceed the maximum amount of 35 people in the Museum at the same time, in accordance with the new rules regarding COVID-19.

 9:00 – 11:00